Sortix

 - This release was built under itself.

-This release also comes with third party ports such as binutils, bison, bochs, bzip2, e2fsprogs, flex, dash, diffutils, gawk, gcc, git, grep, grub, gzip, make, mdocml, nasm, parted, python, patch, sed, tar, xorriso, xz, as well as a large number of libraries and other programs.
+This release also comes with third party ports such as binutils, bison, bochs, bzip2, e2fsprogs, flex, dash, diffutils, gawk, gcc, git, grep, grub, gzip, make, mdocml, nasm, python, patch, sed, tar, xorriso, xz, as well as a large number of libraries and other programs.

 Limitations

 It is important to understand what limitations Sortix currently has.
-These areas are being worked on and will be in future releases.
+These areas are being worked on and will addressed be in future releases.

-- No support for USB or CDROMs.
+- No support for USB.

 - No support for symmetric multiprocessing.